How to accurately estimate solar panel installation cost for your specific home

 The averages in our guide are great as a starting point for your solar journey, but they’re just that - averages.
 Those numbers won’t be 100% accurate for your situation because your home probably isn’t average.
 Each house is unique - houses in different states can be different, even houses in the same state are different!

 This is where our solar calculator comes in.
 You can find an accurate cost and savings estimate for your specific home based on your location and how much you spent on your last electric bill.
-Our calculator, which you can find here, doesn’t require you to enter your name or contact details but still shows all the results.
+Our calculator doesn’t require you to enter your name or contact details but still shows all the results.

 For a more detailed estimate, you can enter your zip code in the calculator below and get all of our solar panel cost estimates, plus you’ll be able to see exact bids from solar companies in your area.